Pathorse/moos-ivp-pathorse/missions/lab_17/assignment_answers/assignment_section_A.md

 ## Parameter Sensitivity

-*Note Default angle is 270, not 0 as stated in the lab assignment*
+*Note Default Angle and Lane Width for the lawnmower pattern is 270 and 25, respectively*

 #### Simulation results: